Focus Stage Lighting – Turn Your Back On It!

-Have you ever worked with a Lighting Designer, whether amateur or professional, and wondered what they are doing wandering around on stage waving their arms about?
+*Update* Have you ever worked with a Lighting Designer, whether amateur or professional, and wondered what they are doing wandering around on stage waving their arms about?
 Have you noticed an LD, directing the lighting focus standing on the stage with their backs to the rig, and wondered what they were looking at on the floor?
-This article sheds some light (sorry!) on how to focus stage lighting, with an assistant, from the stage.
+This newly updated article sheds some light (sorry!) on how to focus stage lighting, with an assistant, from the stage.
+We examine the process from the viewpoint of both the Lighting Designer and the Electricians and get to grips with some common lighting focus terminology.

-It was Bertie Bassett’s turn up the ’scope while Mr. Licorice directed the focus.
+It was Bertie Bassett’s turn up the ‘scope..

 Image by PhotoGraham